LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 {: .important}
 See the [Getting Started](bot-connectors-getting-started.html) guide first.

-The following Dialogflow information should be provided to LivePerson.
+The following Dialogflow information should be provided to LivePerson:

 <table>
   <thead>